markjprice/cs9dotnet5-extras/raspberry-pi-os32/README.md

 ![Raspberry Pi OS and Visual Studio Code](assets/raspberry-pi-os32-vscode.png)

 ## Limitations
-Currently the C# extension cannot provider IntelliSense as you type.
+Currently the C# extension cannot provide IntelliSense as you type.
 This is because it uses the OmniSharp language service and that is not (yet) compatible with ARM.

 ![Incompatible C# extension](../raspberry-pi-ubuntu64/assets/cs-extension-incompatible.png)